mathialo/bython/README.md

 # bython
 Python with braces.
-Because python is awesome, but whitespace is aweful.
+Because python is awesome, but whitespace is awful.

 Bython is a python preprosessor which translates curly brackets into indentation.